RumTumTum/GraphRAG-Pattern/README.md

 ### 🔧 Next up
- - Graph queryable
+ - ✅ Graph queryable (COMPLETED)
-   - Neo4J docker and instructions
+   - ✅ Neo4J docker and instructions
-   - build ontology using cypher (temporary)
+   - ✅ build ontology using cypher (temporary)
-   - Populate KG using cyper (temporary)
+   - ✅ Populate KG using cypher (temporary)
-   - Script to show graph outputs
+   - ✅ Script to show graph outputs
-   - Instructions to view via CLI and Neo4J
+   - ✅ Instructions to view via CLI and Neo4J
  - RAG using MCP
    - GraphDB MCP Server
    - Query graph and use context for LLM